openaq/openaq.org/content/about/_index.md

 OpenAQ was founded in service to those who are harmed by air pollution.
 As an environmental tech nonprofit, we are dedicated to the public good, not private or financial gain.
 We think strategically and holistically about how we can have the most impact; maintain a positive, hopeful outlook; and run our data platform and organization sustainably so that we can exist as long as we are needed.

 #### Transparency & Trust
 As an open data organization, transparency is embedded in the OpenAQ ethos.
 We share air quality data openly and freely, making their origins clear, so that users can trust their accuracy.
 We are transparent about our organizational goals and decision-making processes.
 Our organizational commitment to transparency is key to demonstrating integrity and to building trusting relationships necessary to achieve change.
-For organizational financials and policies, see [Reporting](/about/reporting/).
+For organizational financials and policies, see [Legal & Policies](/about/legal/).